airinnova/pytornado/docs/source/user_guide/related_projects.rst

    :alt: AeroFrame
    :align: right

 **AeroFrame** is a framework for static aeroelastic analyses.
 The framework was developed in a master thesis at *KTH Royal Institute of Technology* and `Airinnova AB`_.
 Note however, that *AeroFrame* is not being actively developed at the moment.
-For more information see:
+For more information see [Dettmann2019]_.

-* **TODO**